ucla-pls/pldi21-artifact/README.md

 ### Getting Into the Weeds

+If you are using the VirtualBox, start a Konsole terminal and `cd pldi21-artifact`.
 The artifact is structured like this:

 ```bash
 .